by Roger N. Clark

 Low end uniformity has improved too.
 The low light long exposure uniformity is illustrated for two cameras in Figure 6.
 No longer do we see amp glow (the pink around the edges of the frame in the image in Figure 6, right).
 Besides lowering the dark current, vastly improving pattern noise, there is one additional amazing new technological development: On Sensor Dark Current Suppression.
 This was discussed in a previous article: On-Sensor Dark Current Suppression Technology.

-On sensor dark current suppression is an electronics technology in each pixel that reduces dark current during the exposure.
+On sensor dark current suppression is an electronics technology in each pixel that reduces dark current level during the exposure, and in the best implementations, completely subtracts the dark current.
 On Sensor Dark Current Suppression is not long Exposure Noise Reduction software.
 It is not software.
 It is not firmware.
 It is part of the hardware pixel design and is not software or firmware that can be turned on or off.

 The big advantage of On Sensor Dark Current Suppression Technology is that this is DARK CURRENT SUBTRACTION IN THE PIXEL DURING THE LIGHT EXPOSURE!
 This means there is no no need for doing separate dark frame subtraction with an approximation of the temperature.
 The dark frame is subtracted at the exact same temperature as the light frame because they are done simultaneously.